 - A Clinical Assessment Checklist of work experience following graduation from education program.
 Work experience must be within the past five (5) years in the discipline in which you are applying.

 - Confirmation of employment letter from your most recent or current employer.
 This letter must be written on the letterhead used by the institution and must confirm your last date of employment, number of practice hours and a reference regarding your practice as a medical radiation technologist.
+The letter must supply employer’s contact information; e-mail or paper accepted.

 - Evidence of registration with an association / society / regulatory body for the specific discipline, if you are registered.